Maturity: 5-year (inflation-linked Bobl) or at least 10- or 30-year (inflation-linked Bund)

 Issuer risk: very low

 Inflation-linked German Government securities are now an established part of the Federal Government's financing strategy.
-Their share of total annual issuance volumes amounts to almost 4 % an average since 2006.
+Their share of total annual auction volumes amounts to around 3 % on average since 2006.

-There are currently six inflation-linked German Government securities in circulation: one five-year note, four 10-year bonds and one 30-year bond.
+There are currently five inflation-linked Federal securities in circulation: four 10-year bonds and one 30-year bond.

-Inflation-linked Securities as a proportion of currently tradeable Government debt
+Inflation-linked Federal Securities (ILB) as a proportion of currently tradeable Government debt

-Inflation-linked German government securities as a proportion of total issuance volume in 2017
+Inflation-linked Federal securities (ILB) as a proportion of total issuance volume in 2022

 Thanks to the total volume of inflation-linked securities currently outstanding, the issuer can draw on a comfortably deep market, providing it with sufficient flexibility to support secondary market activities.